yusuke0913/dw-product-service/README.md

 # product-service
-This product-service is developed in a environment which uses Laravel MySQL, Docker Kubernetes.
+This product-service is developed in the environment which uses Laravel, MySQL, Docker, Kubernetes.

 ## Installation